benracine/axum-rest-api-demo/README.md

 ###  What’s Next

+- [ ] Add schemars to help create a connection between the structs and the database structure
 - [ ] Add full integration tests for DB + API behavior using Schemathesis or similar against the public API and docs
 - [ ] Set up a CI/CD pipeline for building, testing, and deploying the app